cabforum/code-signing/docs/CSBR.md

       A Policy Identifier, defined by the issuing CA, that indicates a Certificate Policy asserting the issuing CA's adherence to and compliance with these Requirements.

-   The following extensions MAY be present:
+   The following fields MAY be present:

    * `certificatePolicies:policyQualifiers:policyQualifierId` (Recommended)